trothr/blog/Richard/2020/20200317-quarantine-and-shamrocks.md

 for your support.
 This journey is long, but I do see God's hand.

 I'm sad again/still, but I'm okay.
 Don't worry; just pray.
-Not just for the kids and me, but lots of others needing prayer today.
+Not just for the kids and for me, but for countless others needing prayer today.
 And thank God for His provision.

 2020-03-17 Tuesday, St. Patty's Day